jacintocapote/github/README.md

 11. Go to */github/pepper* to get a funding report.
 12. Last point is a little more complex.
 Is execute functional test.
 You have two method for this via browser or via console.
 On the next section I explain both method

-TODO: Add some pictures

 ## Functional Test

 The functional test check two things.
 First thing is you can add a field github to a entity.
-And the second is the field is validating the github username.
+And the second is validating the github username.
 For execute functional you can do via browser (enabling testing module) or via console with (for example with this command from a local environment):
 ```
 php core/scripts/run-tests.sh --verbose --url http://drupal-8-3-2.dd:8083/  --dburl 'mysql://drupaluser@127.0.0.1:33067/drupal_8_3_2' --color --file modules/custom/github/tests/src/Functional/GithubFieldTest.php
 ```
+https://www.drupal.org/docs/8/phpunit for get more information.

 ## Funding report